Elastic and Kibana Install (Windows)

 Open another new PowerShell as an Admin.

-This will be the third PowerShell you have open.
+This should be the third PowerShell you have open.

-Check the path of the storage location and release names match the required version before running this script.
-For example: (C:\), (elasticsearch-8.17.3).
+Check the storage path and release names match the required versions.
+For example: (C:), (elasticsearch-8.17.3).

 cd C:\Apps\elasticsearch-8.17.3\bin;